Casey Demons: History

-By 2000, the club was hindered by its Newcomen Road ground.
+By 2000, the club was hindered by its home ground.
 Aside from the rundown condition of the facilities, the surrounding area of Springvale had developed a bad reputation as a drugs hotspot, which was keeping people away.
-The club continued to train and play some of its games at Newcomen Road, but played most home games nomadically at a variety of south-eastern suburban grounds for the next few years, initially at Waverley Park in 2000, and then in 2001 and 2002 at venues including Moorabbin Oval and Shepley Oval.
+The club continued to train and play some of its games at Springvale Reserve, but played most home games nomadically at a variety of south-eastern suburban grounds for the next few years, initially at Waverley Park in 2000, and then in 2001 and 2002 at venues including Moorabbin Oval and Shepley Oval.
 It returned almost full-time to Newcomen Road from 2003 until 2005.
+During this period, the club was sometimes referred to simply as "the Scorpions".

 In 2005, to attempt to financially secure its long-term future, the club came to an arrangement with the City of Casey, which had developed the new Casey Fields multi-sports complex in Cranbourne East and was seeking a VFL team to play there.
 The club moved its training and playing base to Casey Fields in 2006, and changed its name to the Casey Scorpions Football Club.
 This also brought the club geographically closer to its Gippsland Power affiliate.

 When the VFL and the AFL Reserves merged in 2000, Springvale carried on as a stand-alone club for one season before entering reserves affiliations with Australian Football League clubs.
 From 2001 until 2008, the club was affiliated with the St Kilda Football Club.
 Since 2009, it has been affiliated with the Melbourne Football Club, which also maintains a training base at Casey Fields.
 In December 2016, the club was renamed the Casey Demons Football Club to strengthen the alliance with Melbourne, which is also nicknamed the Demons.
-The club will adopt Melbourne's traditional guernsey design from 2017, retaining the navy blue and red colours common to both teams.
+The club adopted Melbourne's traditional guernsey design from 2017, retaining the navy blue and red colours common to both teams.